hisaac/hisaac.net/pages/about.md

 ### Work

-I currently work as an iOS Platform engineer for [Target](https://www.target.com), building and maintaining the various build and automation tooling for Target's iOS app, as well as the app itself.
+I currently work as a mobile devops engineer for [Bitrise](https://bitrise.io).

 I've spent most of my professional life working with technology.
 Before software development, I was an IT support technician and manager, software quality assurance technician, audio producer, and audio engineer.